micheldpcarlos/portfolio/portfolio/not-finished.md

 Guess what?!
 Right after accepting the offer (if my wife allowed it), my focus and motivations **completely change**.

-With a new job I have A LOT to learn and to adapt, even if I have all the skills to hit the ground running, there is a hole new universe in front of me and I need to learn and understand it to be able to contribute and be successfull.
+With a new job I have A LOT to learn and to adapt, even if I have all the skills to hit the ground running, there is a whole new universe in front of me and I need to learn and understand it to be able to contribute and be successfull.

 <p align="center">
      <img src="./public/images/new-job-meme.jpg" style="height:350px;">